1. Who we are

-We respect individual’s rights to privacy and are committed to protecting the privacy of your personal information.
+We respect an individual’s rights to privacy and are committed to protecting the privacy of your personal information.
 This Privacy Notice explains how we demonstrate this commitment, including:

 (a) the types of information we collect through your use of our products and services including our exchange software and mobile applications, and your navigation of our Websites;

 (b) the manner in which we use and share the information, and why;

 (c) the circumstances in which your information may be transferred to another country;

 (d) the rights you may have under relevant privacy or data protection laws;